 SAD?
 No, it’s not the synonym of unhappy; it actually stands for Seasonal Affective Disorder.

 If your smile disappears when the sun does, chances are, you might have SAD.
-Cadence Physical Therapy Co. say the sun’s light cheers up a person because of biochemical mechanisms.
+The sun’s light cheers up a person because of biochemical mechanisms.
 The body’s biorhythm is highly dependent on the sun’s light, basing its own clock on the sun’s schedule.
 During winter and prolonged deprivation of sunlight, the body’s body clock bogs down and depression can set in.

 SAD therapy light reverses this phenomenon by giving off light just like the sun’s own.
 You can set it up in your office or at home in your room.
 You can use the SAD light therapy box even as you do your chores.
 The light emitted by SAD light therapy changes the biochemical reactions of the brain, helping people with seasonal depression.